Kimkhoi3010/stock-logistics-warehouse/stock_picking_product_assortment/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to use the product assortments related to a partner on stock pickings.
-Whith this implementation, on stock pickings, we only allow to select the products defined on the assortment and we don't allow to select products which are not defined in the whitelist on the assortment.
+This module allows to use the product assortments related to a partner on transfers.
+With this implementation, on transfers, we only allow to select the products defined on the assortment and we don't allow to select products which are not defined in the assortment.

 **Table of contents**